RTX Lidar Nodes#

 The outputFoo check boxes, where Foo is any output parameter, allow the user to decide which outputs are actually created, because not all applications will need every output.
 The point cloud is always created and passed out the data output, and by default, the intensity and distance are also output.

-The three error parameters are designed to mimic LiDAR accuracy error, and are applied to all output points equally.
+The three error parameters are designed to mimic Lidar accuracy error, and are applied to all output points equally.

 The transformPoints setting is true by default, so the points will be transformed to the correct world coordinates.
 If you decide to not use this output, the points will be output in the sensor coordinates.